-Road closures operate immediately before and after matches outside the stadium to allow pedestrians to leave safely.
+Road closures operate immediately before and after matches outside the stadium to allow pedestrians to arrive and leave safely.

 Resident parking schemes are in place around Carrow Road.
 This is strictly enforced and you will be fined if you park in these areas.